hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/282_047_maharaja_of_khetri.md

 Highness (The Maharaja of Khetri) well knows, a man of dogged perseverance.
 I have planted a seed in this country; it is already a plant, and I expect it to be a tree very soon.
 I have got a few hundred followers.
-I shall make several Sannyâsins, and then I go to India leaving the work to them.
+I shall make several Sannyāsins, and then I go to India leaving the work to them.
 The more the Christian priests oppose me, the more I am determined to leave a permanent mark on their country. . . .
 I have already some friends in London.
 I am going there by the end of